Race and crime: Research and studies

-As portrayed, minority groups are involved significantly more in violent crimes than majority groups.More evidence contributes to this in 2020 where Black Americans were 9.3 times more likely than White Americans to be homicide victims, American Indians 4.3 times, and Latin individuals 1.9 times, based on age-adjusted data.
-Since, homicide tends to be intra-racial, these numbers highlight higher rates of offending inside the same racial groups.However, other sources present data distracting from these figures.
+In 2020 Black Americans were 9.3 times more likely than White Americans to be homicide victims, American Indians 4.3 times, and Latin individuals 1.9 times, based on age-adjusted data.
+Since, homicide tends to be intraracial, these numbers highlight higher rates of offending inside the same racial groups.
+However, other sources present data distracting from these figures.
 According to data in 2023, police shooting stats showed about four in ten individuals shot by officers were White, while about one in five were Black and around one in eight were Hispanic.
 Another report from the same year over victims of violent crimes, was found to be mostly White at around 62%, Black individuals represented around 12%, Hispanic individuals 17%, and Asian, American Indian, and Alaska Native individuals making up about 4%.
 More recent data on arrests for violent offenses present that approximately 53% of people arrested were White, 25% were Black, and 14% were Hispanic.
 This expresses the demographic differences between victimization and arrest rates.

 In a graph published by the Office of Juvenile Justice and Delinquency Prevention, the overall detention rate for juveniles has gone down since the 1990s; however, the rate of detention for Black, Hispanic, and Indigenous youth is still shown as significantly higher compared to white youth.
-In an additional graph published by the OJJDP, the rate of youth arrest rates shows similar results, with Black and Indigenous youth one again facing higher rates than white youth.
+In an additional graph published by the OJJDP, the rate of youth arrest rates shows similar results, with Black and Indigenous youth once again facing higher rates than white youth.

 Currently, one of the tools utilized is the NIBRS database which has assisted with obtaining a more accurate analysis.
-This was due to an increase in variety and improved measure off crime.
-However, conflicting research and findings have bought to light a multitude of potential limitations to the available documentation, records and data that is available for use in race-crime specific data.
-Interpretation of these studies and research conducted have resulted in a variety of narratives and/or outcomes due to mixed results, a lack of studies for racial groups such as Asians, and even aspects such as expectancy effects and biases (such as negativity bias).
+This was due to an increase in variety and improved measure of crime.
+However, conflicting research and findings have brought to light a multitude of potential limitations to the available documentation, records and data that is available for use in race-crime specific data.
+Interpretation of these studies and research conducted have resulted in a variety of narratives and outcomes due to mixed results, a lack of studies for racial groups such as Asians, and even aspects such as expectancy effects and biases (such as negativity bias).